nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The mechanism used to parse user input is very similar to that of `DeleteCommandParser`, except that `FindCommandParser` does not look for the `m/` prefix when parsing the arguments.
 So it does not pass a List of Modules into the `FindCommand`.
+It also uses the `NameContainsKeywordPredicate` and `PersonHasTagsAndKeywordInNamePredicate` instead.

 #### Displaying the Filtered Persons